 A. The National Living Wage and the National Minimum Wage rates are changed every April.

 The voluntary Living Wage rates are announced at the start of November each year.
-Accredited employers have to start paying the new rate as soon as possible and within six months of it being announced.
+The Living Wage Foundation says accredited employers should start paying the new rate as soon as possible and within six months of it being announced.